Satellite Emitters monitored in the 136 to 138 MHz Band at Melbourne, Australia.

 I have limited my observations to the 136-138 MHz band.
 This is due to the requirement to have a bandpass cavity filter inserted between the crossed dipole antenna and the pre-amplifier to reduce RFI and cross modulation products.
 My location is between a freeway and 220 kV power transmission lines, in a suburb of the second largest city in Australia.
 It is NOT the most ideal site to monitor 50 mW of RF from LEO !!!

-Telemetry is received via a vertically mounted, 2 element crossed dipole antenna, a triple cavity filter, a pre-amp and a communications receiver.
+Telemetry is received via a vertically mounted, 2 element crossed dipole antenna, a triple cavity filter, a pre-amp, an AR8600 Mk2 communications receiver and a SDR-14 digital radio.

 Early References: